-15% off your first order*.

 But what is symmetry ?

-In this article we explain how it is measured and why it is so important.
+In this article, we explain how it is measured and why it is so important.

 Symmetry?
 Quésako

-The symmetry of the movement corresponds to theEqual use of the two front legs and the two rear legs.
-A healthy horse moving in a straight line at the trot and on a flat surface should have symmetrical movements.
-It carries the same weight on the left front as the right front and the same weight on the hindquarters.
+Symmetry of movement meansequivalent use of both front and rear legs.
+A healthy horse moving in a straight line at a trot and on a flat surface should have symmetrical movements.
+He carries the same weight on the left front as the right front, and the same applies to the hindquarters.

 What does CEEFIT measure?